-I assume that you, like everyone and his Aunt Avis, would love to find the next Microsoft
+I assume that you, like everyone and his or her Aunt Avis, would love to find the next Microsoft

 Of course, you'd love to buy the next Microsoft.